maudinski/Crash/README.md

 # Crash

-Compiler for the crash langauge.
-Currently just the front end
+In progress toy compiler for the Crash langauge

+Excuse any fowl language